useperform/perform/docs/start/usage.rst

 then add the bundles to your project's ``AppKernel``.

 You may also want to add some of the bundles routing files.

-See the :doc:`documentation for each bundle <../bundles/index>` for more details.